igordcard/straat/README.md

 - A clear description of the problem
 - Steps to reproduce the issue
 - Expected vs. actual behavior
-- Environment details (OS, version, etc.)
+- Environment details (app vs web, version, etc.)

 ### Requesting Features
 Have an idea for a new feature?
 Open a feature request issue with: